 Verifying Designs and Code

 Author, manage, and trace requirements to models, generated code, and test cases.
-Check designs for model standard compliance such as MAAB.
+Check designs for model standard compliance such as MAB.
 Develop and execute simulation-based tests (including testing for software-in-the-loop, processor-in-the-loop, and hardware-in-the-loop).
 Embedded Coder lets you profile the generated code using task and function level profiling.

 Polyspace® products support hand code and generated code.
 They let you prove the absence of run-time errors, enforce coding rules, and check for security vulnerabilities using standards such as CWE, CERT-C, and ISO/IEC 17961.